jeantux/bilhar-game/README.md

-# Bilhar game developed in javascript
+# Bilhar game developed with javascript
 This game is the result of a series of studies that I started in games with this wonderful language.

 It is inevitable to create this game without understanding fantastic concepts, such as collision and behavior of objects, code organization,